Prenatal Vitamins For Pregnancy – When and Why You Should Start Taking Them

 • Iron

 The fetus receives blood and oxygen, the placenta is built, and you get the increased blood volume you require throughout pregnancy, thanks to iron.
 The increased number of red blood cells in your blood helps prevent anemia, which is common in pregnant women.
-Also, there are prenatal vitamins with iron that you can take.
+Also, you can take prenatal vitamins with iron

 Premature birth and low birth weight are more common in babies whose mothers have anemia during pregnancy.
 This can be avoided by taking an iron supplement during pregnancy.
 However, iron is also known to cause constipation.
 If this occurs, consult your doctor about taking a stool softener.
 If you are unable to tolerate your supplement’s side effects, your doctor may recommend a prescription supplement instead.